mpiotrowskildz/portfolio/MrBuggy3/02.Creating_requirements/README.md

     * keep the scoreboard divided into team and individual scores;
     * automatically check the reported defects;
     * allow the jury to manually change the score;
-    * show the general rank on a seperate monitor;
+    * show the general rank on a separate monitor;
     * allow for generating an overall report that includes the user's position in the rank, the name of the user and its team, the number of points given for each task/exercise done by each member and team and the sum of points scored by each team member and the whole team;
 29. Log all events (i.e. [un]successfully received report, or correctly reviewed report) in the server log.
 30. The interface's response time should be shorter than 1 sec.